nnieto0613/DesertOutpost51/README.md

 ### Lose Conditions

 - Timer reaches zero.
-- Player is destroyed by enemy drones.
+- Player is slowed down to a speed of 0 by enemy drones sleeper bullets.

 ---